rjdverse/rjd3toolkit/README.md

 ## Installation

-To get the current released version:
+To get the current stable version (from the latest release):

 ``` r
 # install.packages("remotes")